ManaswiKolani/Quackfolio/README.md

 Quackfolio is a **stock portfolio companion** that helps you visualize your stock selections as adorable ducks floating in a pond.
-Each duck represents a stock ticker and reflects its recent market performance, good stocks with a clean duck, bad ones as dirty ducks.
+Each duck represents a stock ticker and reflects its recent market performance; clean ducks represent good stocks, while bad ones are depicted as dirty ducks.

 ---

-### 🧠 What Does Quackfolio Do?
+### 𓅭 What Does Quackfolio Do?

 - **Add up to 5 stock tickers** from Yahoo Finance
 - Ducks appear in your pond based on stock performance